jeroenouw/AngularMaterialFirebase/README.md

 ### Live Demo

-[Live demo](http://angular4.jerouw.nl), project is still in progress.
+[Live demo](http://angular4.jerouw.nl), project is still in progress and demo is also not up to date.